andyt/cop_magento_backup/README.md

 Magento Backup
 ==============

 This is a COPIOUS script to backup a Magento instance.
 It pulls uploaded media and an SQL dump, compresses them, and copies them to an Amazon S3 bucket.
+The intent is to provide Magento operators with the ability to do a full “point in time” restore.

 Prerequisites
 -------------